 Whether planting a stand or a single tree, it is recommended that the Virginia pine be staked and secured, so it is not affected by strong wind or weather until it establishes itself.
 Once firmly rooted and established, the tree is relatively easy to maintain.

 The Virginia pine is best served by being placed in an area with full or partial sun.

 While adaptable to almost any soil condition except wet soil, the Virginia pine thrives in well-draining, loamy, sandy soil with a neutral to low pH.
 The tree is known for growing in particularly inhospitable soils.

 Ensuring the tree is well watered while it is being established is essential.
 However, after the tree has established itself, watering is not needed besides what is provided by rain.

 Temperature and Humidity

-A very hardy and adaptable tree, the Virginia pine will thrive in a variety of conditions.
+A very hardy and adaptable tree, the Virginia pine will thrive in a wide range of temperatures and humid climate.